dendibakh/perf-ninja/GetStarted.md

 Push your submissions into your own branch[es].
 CI job will be triggered every time you push changes to your remote Github branch.
 For now, we use a self-hosted runner, which is configured specifically for benchmarking purposes.

-By default, CI will detect which lab was modified in the last commit and will only benchmark affected asignment.
-If you make changes to more than one lab, CI job will benchmark all the labs.
+By default, CI will detect which lab was modified in the last commit and will only benchmark affected assignment.
+If you make changes to more than one lab, the CI job will benchmark all the labs.
 You can also force benchmarking all the labs if you add `[CheckAll]` in the commit message.

-In case all the labs were benchmarked, summary will be provided at the end, e.g.:
+In case all the labs were benchmarked, a summary will be provided at the end, e.g.:

 ```
 Lab Assignments Summary: